 - It also takes efforts in the direction of maternity and infant healthcare, old-age care and hygienic food and water for all.

 - The WHO is headquartered in Geneva and its current head, known as the Director-General is Tedros Adhanom Ghebreyesus from Ethiopia.
 Currently, it has 194 members.
 WHO has a regional office in New Delhi, India and it serves as the headquarters of the South East Asian region.

 - The WHO is governed by the World Health Assembly which is its highest decision-making body.

 - It celebrates World Health Day annually to spread awareness about health-related issues and problems.

-- The theme for the World Health Day 2018 is “Universal Health Coverage”.
+- The theme for World Health Day 2021 is “Building a fairer, healthier world for everyone”.

 Also on this day

 1920: Birth of legendary musician Pandit Ravi Shankar.